Is A Manual Transmission Faster Than An Automatic?

 This comes because of control.
 A manual gearbox, all experts will agree, gives the driver better control of the car in most everyday situations.

-In a “speed” situation, you can decide exactly when to change gear, knowing that everything will happen exactly when you tell it to – not a moment too early or too late.
+In a “speed” situation, you can decide precisely when to change gear, knowing that everything will happen exactly when you instruct it to – not a moment too early or too late.

 When Is An Automatic Faster Than A Manual?